tensorlakeai/indexify-extractors/pdf/ocrmypdf/README.md

 # OCRMyPDF
-This extractor uses ocrmypdf to generate searchable PDF/A content from a regular PDF.
+This extractor uses ocrmypdf to generate searchable PDF/A content from a regular PDF and then extract the text into plain text content.

 Output Content:
 text/plain for each page